Pular para o conteúdo principal

 What makes a business innovative?

 One of the most widely accepted definitions of innovation is the presentation of something new.
-That something could be anything from new services and products, new processes, and even incremental improvements to something that already exists.
-In the market however, people usually only refer to new or improved products or services when discussing innovation.
+That something could be anything from new services and products, new processes, or even incremental improvements to something that already exists.
+In the market, however, people usually only refer to new or improved products or services when discussing innovation.

-In general, an innovation is the development or improvement of products and services in order to try to solve problems for consumers, customers, companies or society in general.
+In general, an innovation is the development or improvement of products and services to solve problems for consumers, customers, companies, or society.

-Many of these innovations can be tangible and involve radically new technologies or just incremental improvements to existing ones.
+Many of these innovations can be tangible, involving radically new technologies or just incremental improvements to existing ones.

 How to develop a sales process for an innovative business?

-Imagine the following scenario: A group of extremely talented developers create a product so innovative that it has the potential to change the everyday work processes of your potential customers.
+Imagine the following scenario: A group of extremely talented developers creates a product so innovative that it could change the everyday work processes of your potential customers.
 This product could help them in ways they can't even imagine...

 With that vision in mind, our superheroes are eager to put their baby on the market and, of course, "sell like hotcakes" to hungry consumers.
-However, something happens along the way that seems to be a dream-breaker for the developed project: the number of sales drops.
+However, something happens along the way that seems to be a dream-breaker for the project: sales drop.
 Or worse, they don't even happen.
 After additional upgrades, more money invested, and other various product improvements, our heroes give up…

 What went wrong?
-The answer is simple: the business does not have the know-how to sell innovative products.
+The answer is simple: the business lacks the know-how to sell innovative products.

-Knowing how to sell innovative products and services is different from selling any other traditional solution on the market.
+Knowing how to sell innovative products and services is different from selling traditional solutions on the market.
 In order not to go through this ordeal (which is quite common in the innovation sector), check out an essential checklist below that you should take into account when setting up your innovative sales process:

 1. Your sales cycle will be longer

 Selling new products is more labor-intensive and time-consuming for salespeople.
 On average, salespeople spend 35% more time meeting with prospects throughout the sales cycle compared to selling established products and services.
-Much of this time is spent educating customers on how the product will change their recent work practices because committing to a completely new product requires broader consensus within a target company.
+Much of this time is spent educating customers on how the product will change their recent work practices, because committing to a completely new product requires a broader consensus within the target company.
 Given that time is a salesperson's most precious resource, this is an expensive investment.

 Innovative business salespeople spend 32% more time with prospects.